 Arrive in Chicago and check in to the beautiful Hotel Palomar, located near Chicago’s Magnificent Mile.
 In the late afternoon, begin exploring the city on an architecture river cruise spotlighting more than 50 significant sites and landmarks.
 Pass beneath 24 bridges as you journey along three branches of the Chicago River.
 Afterwards, celebrate the start of your Chicago experience at a welcome dinner.
 (D)

-Today will focus on Chicago’s rebuilding after the Great Fire of 1872 and the rise of the skyscraper.
+Today will focus on Chicago’s rebuilding after the Great Fire of 1871 and the rise of the skyscraper.
 Take a guided walking tour with an architectural historian through Chicago’s Loop, seeing such architectural landmarks as Burnham and Root’s Rookery (1888), with its terra cotta revival exterior and recently restored Frank Lloyd Wright interior; Holabird and Roche’s Marquette Building (1895), an outstanding example of the Chicago School of design; and Holabird and Root’s Chicago Board of Trade Building (1930), one of the city’s most elegant Art Deco skyscrapers.
 Enjoy lunch together nearby.
-Take some leisure time this afternoon, then reconvene in the evening to take in a Cubs game at Wrigley Field.
+Take some leisure time this afternoon, then reconvene for a local music performance.
 (L)

 Frank Lloyd Wright’s Chicago

 Explore Chicago’s modern architecture today as we focus on the post-war skyscraper.
-Sites visited will include the work of Mies Van der Rohe, Skidmore, Owings & Merrill and Bertrand Goldberg.
+Sites visited will include the work of Mies Van der Rohe, Skidmore Owings and Merrill, and Bertrand Goldberg.
 Visit the French Market, an eclectic collection of fine local vendors.
-Take your pick — from sushi and seafood to pastries and vegan cuisine.
+Take your pick—from sushi and seafood to pastries and vegan cuisine.
 After lunch, continue to Half Acre Beer Company, a local brewery that takes great pride in its small-batch beers.
 Learn all about the art of beer making with a tour and tasting.
 The evening is at leisure.
 (L)

 Travelers depart for the airport, or can extend their stay in Chicago.